-Dust mites are microscopic bugs in the spider family.
-They can survive in all climates and at most altitudes.
-However, they thrive in house dust in warm environments, preferring the "70s"—70 degrees Fahrenheit (21 C) and 70 percent relative humidity.
+Dust mites are extremely tiny bugs that belong to the spider family.
+They live in house dust and feed on the dead skin cells that people regularly shed.
+Dust mites can survive in all climates and at most altitudes.
+They thrive in warm environments, preferring those at 70°F (21°C) and 70 percent relative humidity.

-When a person with an allergy breathes in the leftover dust mite remnants, his or her immune system kicks into gear, producing antibodies against the normally harmless substances.
-It's this overzealous immune response that's responsible for the symptoms associated with a dust mite allergy, such as sneezing and runny nose.
-However, prolonged exposure to dust mite allergens may lead to the chronic inflammation associated with asthma.
+When you breathe in the waste products of dust mites, your immune system kicks into high gear, producing antibodies against the normally harmless substances.
+This overzealous immune response causes the symptoms associated with a dust mite allergy, such as sneezing and runny nose.

-Dust mite allergy symptoms may range from mild to severe and may include the following:
+Dust mite allergy symptoms can range from mild to severe.
+They may include the following:

 - runny or itchy nose